openstack/python-keystoneclient/doc/source/using-api-v2.rst

     >>> keystone.tenants.list() # List tenants

-You create a valid ``keystoneclient.v2_0.client.Client`` object by passing authentication data to the constructor.
+You create a valid ``keystoneclient.v2_0.client.Client`` object by passing a :class:`~keystoneauth1.session.Session` to the constructor.
 Authentication and examples of common tasks are provided below.

 You can generally expect that when the client needs to propagate an exception it will raise an instance of subclass of